leecbaker/datareftool/README.md

 * Displays all data types
 * Display multiple elements of an array at once
 * Make it easy to deselect the search field (unlike DRE).
 Use enter, return, escape, or tab, or click elsewhere in the DRT window.
+* Cut/copy/paste/select all in search field and for datarefs (uses standard keyboard shortcuts)
 * Multiple DRT windows viewable at once

 Stuff that I'm not planning (but welcome pull requests for):